Hate speech targets Kamala Harris on social media – DW – 08/07/2024

 Kamala Harris is running for the Democrats against Donald Trump in the US presidential election in November.
 And she is facing perhaps the greatest barrage of disinformation and defamation ever directed at a presidential candidate in the United States.

 The false claim by some internet users that Harris was not born in the US and, therefore, cannot legally be president is also widely known.
 For others, she is not "black" enough to call herself "Black."
-Other claims about Harris have been debunked by DW's Fact check team earlier.
+Other claims about Harris have already been debunked by DW's fact check team.

-The extent of disinformation — or the deliberately spreading false information — can be explained in part by the rapid development of social networks in recent years.
+The extent of disinformation — or the deliberate spread of false information — can be explained in part by the rapid development of social networks in recent years.
 Technologies such as artificial intelligence, which can be used to fabricate or manipulate images, videos and audio tracks, have certainly played their part as well.

 In addition, society and politics in the United States are extremely polarized.
-What's more, foreign actors such as Russia, China and Iran also have an interest in influencing the US elections and have already been busy spreading fake news in past elections.
+What's more, foreign actors such as Russia, China and Iran also have an interest in influencing US politics and have already been busy spreading fake news in past elections.

 Study: Gender-specific disinformation is widespread

-But all the fakes directed at Harris are not only due to the fact that she is currently running in the US presidential elections.
+But all the fakes directed at Harris are not only due to the fact that she is currently running in the 2024 presidential election.
 If the 59-year-old were a white male, the disinformation targeting her would be different.
-What circulates online about the politician and lawyer often has to do with her gender, her skin color or her Indian and Jamaican roots.
+What circulates online about the politician and lawyer often has to do with her gender, her skin color and her Indian and Jamaican roots.

 The Wilson Center in Washington analyzed disinformation targeting 13 female politicians of different political and ethnic affiliations and varying degrees of popularity, including Harris, in a 2020 study.
 In addition to the finding that gender-specific disinformation narratives are widespread overall, it emerged that 78% of the keywords found referred to the then-senator.